surajregmi42/surajregmi42.github.io/_pages/cv.md

   {% endfor %}</ul> -->

 ## Honors/Awards
-* Graduate Assistantship Award, NASA-IMPACT, University of Alabama in Huntsville, 2021
+☐ Graduate Assistantship Award, NASA-IMPACT, University of Alabama in Huntsville, 2021<br>
-* Hacker Noon Contributor of the Year - ALGORITHMS, 2020 (Securing **57%** of the total votes)
+☐ Hacker Noon Contributor of the Year - ALGORITHMS, 2020 (Securing **57%** of the total votes)<br>
-* Best Outgoing Student of the Year, Brindavan College of Engineering, 2017
+☐ Best Outgoing Student of the Year, Brindavan College of Engineering, 2017<br>
-* Indian Embassy Scholar, EdCIL (India) Limited, 2013
+☐ Indian Embassy Scholar, EdCIL (India) Limited, 2013

 ## Volunteering
 ***
 ### Girls in Tech - Nepal (Mentor, Aug.
 2021 - Dec.
 2021)
-* Help the mentees to decide their career path (professionally and personally in mutual understanding)
+☐ Help the mentees to decide their career path (professionally and personally in mutual understanding)<br>
-* Share professional experiences and motivate mentees to pursue their choice of profession
+☐ Share professional experiences and motivate mentees to pursue their choice of profession<br>
-* Guide mentees in sharpening their technical skills by giving weekly assignments and grading them
+☐ Guide mentees in sharpening their technical skills by giving weekly assignments and grading them

 ### Artificial Intelligence for Development (Mentor, Aug.
 2018 - Aug.
 2021)
-* Facilitated numerous AI workshops in Kathmandu valley so as to promote AI education in Nepal
+☐ Facilitated numerous AI workshops in Kathmandu valley so as to promote AI education in Nepal<br>
-* Mentored fuse.ai open sessions conducted jointly by Fusemachines Nepal and Artificial Intelligence for Development (AID)
+☐ Mentored fuse.ai open sessions conducted jointly by Fusemachines Nepal and Artificial Intelligence for Development (AID)<br>
-* Mentored 20+ AI projects to be exhibited at AI Expo 2019 (https://aiexponepal.com/)
+☐ Mentored 20+ AI projects to be exhibited at AI Expo 2019 (https://aiexponepal.com/)

 <!-- Service and leadership